Skip to main content

 Command line interface

 The Abraia CLI provides access to the Abraia Cloud Platform through the command line.
-It provides a simple way to manage your files and enables the resize and conversion of different image formats.
-It is an easy way to compress your images for web - JPEG, WebP, or PNG -, and get then ready to publish on the web.
+It makes simple to manage your files and enables bulk image editing capabilities.
+It provides and easy way to resize, convert, and compress your images - JPEG, WebP, or PNG -, and get them ready to publish on the web.
+Moreover, you can automatically remove the background, upscale, or anonymize your images in bulk.

 To compress an image you just need to specify the input and output paths for the image: